nrwl/nx/docs/shared/react-tutorial/react-monorepo.md

 Each of these libraries

 - has its own `project.json` file with corresponding targets you can run (e.g. running tests for just orders: `nx test orders`)
-- has a name based on the path to the library, e.g. `shared-ui`; you can find the name in the corresponding `project.json` file
+- has the name you specified in the generate command; you can find the name in the corresponding `project.json` file
 - has a dedicated `index.ts` file which is the "public API" of the library
 - is mapped in the `tsconfig.base.json` at the root of the workspace

-### Importing Libraries into the React Application
+### Importing Libraries into the React Applications

 <!-- {% video-link link="https://youtu.be/OQ-Zc5tcxJE?t=1245" /%} -->